javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-uibasic/article.md

 This chapter covers basic UI operations: `alert`, `prompt` and `confirm`.
 They allow to ask a visitor for the input and show the results.

+They are browser-specific.
+For other environments like Node.JS there are other ways of getting the information.
+Also they are very simple, so we can use them for the start.

 [cut]

 ## alert